donboulton666/bibwoe.com/src/content/posts/soul-hell.md

 > For "I Am, 'ALL".

-Jesus on the other hand is not a destructor or recreator.
+Jesus on the other hand is not a destructor or re-creator.
 Jesus love's all life and has a heart of Gold that rules him to the point of forgiveness when it's not really due.

 Thus I have to intercede very occasionally and destroy something that my Son loves.
 Saddening him but he knows it's my job, Not his to keep everything in accordance to Father God's, "Conception's".